 “I’m starting a new photo series called THE DAY OF A CREATIVE,” says Lewis.
 “It will include behind the scenes shots of all sorts of different creative people doing what they do best.
-Whether they be tattooists, writers, photographers or producers, the idea of the series is to give you an idea of all the hard work these people put in to doing what they love and making it a career.”
+Whether viagra for sale with no prescription they be tattooists, writers, photographers or producers, the idea of the series is to give you an idea of all the hard work these people put in to doing what they love and making it a career.”

 When he asked me if I wanted to be photographed too, I jumped with joy!
 Firstly, his photos were beautiful, and secondly, I was in desperate need of some recent shots for my own writing portfolio.